Promise of Deliverance

 To many, staying enslaved seems easier than going through the process leading to freedom.
 Getting out from under discouragement is hard work, and the unknown often feels more uncomfortable than the known even if the known is not good.

 When we get too easily taken up by our troubles that we no longer believe God’s promises, discouragement has the upper hand.
-But Scripture offers several steps for getting out from under the blinding burden of discouragement.
+Fortunately, the Bible offers several steps for getting out from under the blinding burden of discouragement.

 The fact is that discouragement often grows before it dissipates.
 That’s life.
 It’s also why we cannot depend on ourselves or our feelings to relieve our discouragement.

 “In the process of deliverance, things often get worse before they get better.
 ‘Anguish of spirit and cruel bondage’ (Exodus 5:9) often restricts us from hearing and receiving what would help us live.”
-(Dick Brogden, Live Dead Joy, January 19th)
+(Dick Brogden, Live Dead Joy)

 Refuse to let circumstances steal your focus.
 Refuse to let feelings dictate activity.
 Choose to live based on the secure and enduring promises of God.